 Lent is the main penitential season for the church, and it is effective partially because we do a good job of putting aside the joy of Easter during this period.
 We remove the word “Alleluia” from our lexicon.
 We enter into our repentance deeply and remove visible reminders of our Easter hope from services.

 Advent is also a penitential season, but it is different in that we are not only reliving the historical Jewish longing for a Messiah, but we are also awaiting Christ’s second coming.
-And whereas the Jews had not experienced true deliverance prior to Jesus’ coming, we have already seen the first-fruits of God’s Kingdom in the resurrection.
+While the Jews were still awaiting their true deliverance prior to Jesus’ coming, we have already seen the first-fruits of God’s Kingdom in the resurrection.
 Christ has conquered, and we are assured in his return and final victory over sin and death.

-Many of the lesser-known Advent songs, such as “Lo He Comes on Clouds Descending” and “Hark a Thrilling Voice is Sounding,” focus heavily on Christ’s final return and victory, and their joyful music and tempo reflect the subject matter.
-These hymns and others emphasize that there is a decidedly joyful side to Advent as well, and unlike Lent with respect to Easter, these Advent hymns implicitly assume the good news we are celebrating in Christmas.
-You can’t celebrate the second coming if you have not recognized the first coming.
+Many of the lesser-known Advent hymns, such as “Lo He Comes on Clouds Descending” and “Hark a Thrilling Voice is Sounding,” focus heavily on Christ’s final return and victory, and their joyful music and tempo reflect the subject matter.
+These hymns and others emphasize that there is a decidedly joyful side to Advent as well, beginning to partake in the joy of Christmas in a way that is foreign to Lent (which intentionally de-emphasizes our Easter joy for a time).
+After all, you can’t expectantly celebrate the second coming if you have not recognized the first coming at Christmas.

 Advent is a wonderful season and we should work to develop our musical repertoire to enter into it more deeply, but the three reasons above explain why I depart from tradition in my musical selections during Advent.
 I believe this approach helps us appreciate Advent while also partaking more fully in the joy of Christmas.
 After all, to paraphrase Jesus, mankind was not made for liturgy, but liturgy for mankind.